YannHulot/skills-cli-backend/README.md

 This project heavily favors <b>npm</b> over yarn.

-So to set things up you need to run:
+Start by running:

 ```bash
 npm install
 ```

-Then to build the application and generate the schema:
+Build the application and generate the schema(if necessary):

 ```bash
 npm run build